Skip to content

 Note: Artifact annotations are only supported when used with the RunnerScriptConstructor.

-The feature is even more powerful for Artifacts.
-In Hera we are able to specify Artifacts in inputs, but the given path is not programmatically linked to the code within the function unless defined outside the scope of the function:
+Annotations are even more powerful for Artifacts.
+As seen in inline scripts, we must specify Artifacts in the inputs of the decorator, but the path, or file itself, is not programmatically linked to the code within the function through a variable:

 @script(inputs=Artifact(name="my-artifact", path="/tmp/file"))